-The War Memorial situated just around the corner from the traditional house in Kastro in the old village of Alonnisos, is a monument commemorating the tragic events of World War II in which islander lost their lives.
-This memorial is an important site that honors the sacrifices and memory of those who lost their lives during this dark period in the island's history.
+Just a few steps away, the War Memorial in the Kastro commemorates the tragic events of World War II, in which residents of Alonissos also lost their lives.
+This memorial is an important site, honoring the victims and preserving the memory of those who perished during this dark chapter in the island’s history.

 Underwater Museum and Knowledge Awareness Centre